-Location of the Improvement Plan are strategically placed where there may be a high traffic of parent and/or community members.
+The location of the Improvement Plan is strategically placed where there may be a high traffic of parents and/or community members.
 The Campus Improvement Plan (CIP) for Jose Alderete Middle school is available in the following areas:

 - AMS parent resource center- English & Spanish

 - Principal Office- English & Spanish

 - At the campus Library- English & Spanish

 - PTO meetings

 - Parent Advisory Council (PAC) binder which is available for viewing during every PAC meeting.
 English & Spanish

 - On the campus website

 - On the district website